 In recent years, there has been a growing interest in the use of cannabis for the treatment of central nervous system disorders such as multiple sclerosis, Parkinson’s disease, and Tourette’s syndrome.
-One such central nervous system disorder that cannabis can treat is epilepsy, a disease that affects over 45 million people worldwide.
+One such central nervous system disorder that cannabis can treat is epilepsy, a disease that affects over 65 million people worldwide.
 Nearly one third of epileptic patients continue to have seizures despite taking the appropriate drug treatments making novel therapies even more important for the health of these patients.

 The Endocannabinoid System

 In the past 30 years, a growing body of research has clarified the way cannabis interacts with the human body.
-Cannabis is composed of hundreds of compounds called cannabinoids, a type of molecule.
-These plant-derived cannabinoids are also known as phytocannabinoids.
+Cannabis contains hundreds of compounds called cannabinoids, a type of molecule.
+These plant-derived cannabinoids are known as phytocannabinoids.
 The most common and widely studied cannabinoids found in cannabis are tetrahydrocannabinol (THC) and cannabidiol (CBD).
 Unlike THC, CBD does not have any psychotropic effects such as feelings of mild euphoria or intoxication.
 Researchers in the 1990s discovered that cannabinoids are also present in the human body in the endocannabinoid system (ECS).
 The ECS plays an incredibly important and complex role in maintaining equilibrium for physiological functions in the body, specifically for the immune system and the central nervous system.
 Research has found that people with epilepsy have flaws in their endocannabinoid systems — so it’s likely that the ECS plays an important part in the restriction or cessation of seizures and could be an effective therapeutic target.